Line Voltage Conditioners ~ PASSIVE

 Inverters:

 Inverters turn DC into regulated AC.
-Various types are available, ours have a sine wave output ,square or
+Various types are available, ours have a sine wave

-for this before hire/buy.
+check your application for this before hire/buy.
 In some UPS systems the DC to AC section can be used as an Inverter.

-- Input 24V DC.
+Input 24V DC.
 Output 240V 50Hz

 (1kVA)